Questions I’ve been asked:

 What’s the best thing about being a writer?

-It’s a bit like being an actor, I guess, I get to live many lives and many different characters, and experience and explore many different realities.
+It’s a little like being an actor, I guess, I get to live many lives and many different characters, and experience and explore many different realities.
 Writing allows me to experience what life would have been like, had I been born in a different body, to different parents, and had different friends.
 It’s fun.
 But it is also difficult to face a blank page and to make your words paint the pictures in your head that readers can visualise.